auth0/docs/articles/quickstart/native/flutter/interactive.md

 ---
 title: Add login to your Flutter app
 default: true
-description: This tutorial demonstrates how to add user login with Auth0 to a Flutter application using the Auth0 Flutter SDK
+description: This tutorial demonstrates how to add user login with Auth0 to an Android or iOS Flutter application using the Auth0 Flutter SDK
 budicon: 448
 topics:
   - quickstarts